dmellstrom/angularjs-gulp-starter/README.md

 The default gulp task will serve the application to `localhost:8888`, watch source files for changes, and livereload any recompiled assets.

+## Unit Testing

+    npm test

+Karma will launch configured web browsers (Chrome by default), watch the source, and re-run Jasmine specs on any change.

 ## Preparing for Distribution

     npm run build